The Star Spangled Banner (Whitney Houston recording): The Super Bowl XXV performance

 If you were there, you could feel the intensity.
 You know, we were in the Gulf War at the time.
 It was an intense time for a country.
 A lot of our daughters and sons were overseas fighting.
 I could see, in the stadium, I could see the fear, the hope, the intensity, the prayers going up, you know, and I just felt like this is the moment.
-And it was hope, we needed hope, you know, to bring our babies home and that's what it was about for me, that what I felt when I sang that song, and the overwhelming love coming out of the stands was incredible.
+And it was hope, we needed hope, you know, to bring our babies home and that's what it was about for me, that's what I felt when I sang that song, and the overwhelming love coming out of the stands was incredible.

-— —Whitney Houston, 2000, talking about how she felt at the moment she sang the national anthem at Super Bowl XXV.
+— —Whitney Houston talking about how she felt at the moment she sang the national anthem at Super Bowl XXV (2000).

+Houston arrived at Tampa Stadium on January 25, 1991, briefly rehearsing the performance with the Florida Orchestra before heading off to St. Petersburg, where she gave a concert at the Bayfront Center on January 26, previewing for fans her then-upcoming tour.
+A day later, on January 27, Houston took to the field where in front of an audience of 73,818 in attendance, she performed the national anthem with Ling and the Florida Orchestra backing her.

+Initially, Houston was to wear a black cocktail dress for the event but on the day of her arrival to the stadium, temperatures in Tampa had cooled.
+Houston changed her mind on wearing the dress and decided on wearing a white Le Coq Sportif tracksuit with a matching white headband and red and white Nike Cortez sneakers as part of her performance instead.